 - Private events are a great fit for larger groups (more than 35 people).
 These may be corporate groups seeking a group activity for employees, or other types of groups.
 LEAF will require a minimum of three months’ notice to plan a private event.

 - If you have a small group but would still like to participate in a planting event, your group may be able to attend one of our public events.

 Note: A donation may be requested to help cover some of the costs for a private event.

-To find out more and to determine which option may work best for your group, please contact erin[at]yourleaf.org as soon as possible
+To find out more and to determine which option may work best for your group, please contact brian[at]yourleaf.org as soon as possible

 Below is a selection of public and park land that LEAF has naturalized through community tree planting events: